 “But why does he tell me these things?”

 Naomi shrugged.
-"Ever consider the possibility that he respects you, or did until you threatened the relationship in order to force him to let you have everything your way?
-Didn't anybody ever tell you that you should never do that?
-Any man possessed of a backbone will dump you on the spot."
+“Ever consider the possibility that he respects you, or did until you threatened the relationship in order to force him to let you have everything your way?
+Didn’t anybody ever tell you that you should never do that?
+Any man possessed of a backbone would dump you on the spot.”

 “I need to talk to him, don’t I. I should apologize.”
 Not that I need you to tell me that.
 If Isaac finds out how badly I fucked this job up, he’ll be so disappointed with me.
 I can’t let that happen.
 Christabel began rifling through her bag, desperate to find her handheld.
 She tried to reach Morgan as soon as her fingertips brushed the device’s case, and didn’t wait for him to greet her before speaking.
 “Morgan, I’m sorry.
 I was out of line earlier.”